LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for.md

 So you need to be selective in what you want to test and this is where business value comes in.
 You want to make sure your software works, but you also want to avoid blindlessly increasing test coverage, crossing your fingers and cluelessly hoping you prevented a bug somewhere or sometime.
 You need to focus on what's important.

 In most cases, this means business value and by this, I mean money.
 Sorry, that is brutally uninspirational, but it is true for most paid work, even for NGOs or your own startup.
-I know this does not sound very idealistic,

-T he thing that might make you feel better, is that you can be a good programmer—and a professional and that can be your own motivation.
-At least, it is for me.

-So to show what this means, let's go back to our practical example.
+I know, this does not sound very idealistic and of course a company has a product vision rather than a vision to make money, but any company must survive economcally, and if you want to support your company in fulfilling their vision, it might be helpful to consider this as well, if only somewhere in the back of your mind.

+Just one personal side note; I do not want to suggest that your motivation should be driven by monetary considerations.
+Personally, I want to see a more wholesome world and I happen to be greatly interested in computer technology, I am myself not driven by maximising profits, but for the arguments of the previous paragraphs, I take joy in being a good programmer, a realist—and a professional.

-## Business value + The Practical example = What to test
+## The Practical example + Business value = What to test

 Let's have a look again and try to figure out what's important here